LanceFontanilla/fs-journal/notes/06-mvc.md

     }
 }

-4. need to mount Controller in the router
+4. need to mount Controller in the "router"
 - in router can create a new page or replace the HomeController, here we replaced the HomeController

 controller:CasesController,

-5. create a CasesService as a placeholder for now
+5. create a "CasesService" as a placeholder for now

 class CasesService {